Xorla01/alx-intermediate-frontend/README.md

 # alx-intermediate-frontend

 ## Description
 This repository contains my first practice projects in **Semantic HTML** and **Tailwind CSS** as part of the **ALX Frontend Development** program.
 It focuses on:
--Structuring web pages properly
+- Structuring web pages properly
--Improving accessibility
+- Improving accessibility
--Following HTML best practices
+- Following HTML best practices
--Setting up Tailwind CSS for responsive styling
+- Setting up Tailwind CSS for responsive styling

-Additionally, it provides a hands-on introduction to Tailwind CSS by building responsive and visually appealing layouts.
-The project covers configuration, responsive design, flexbox and grid integration, and professional styling practices to help master utility-first CSS for modern web development.
+Additionally, it provides a **hands-on introduction to Tailwind CSS** by building responsive and visually appealing layouts.
+The project covers configuration, responsive design, flexbox and grid integration, and professional styling practices to help master **utility-first CSS** for modern web development.

 ---

 ## Directory Structure